Some methods are defined by method clauses, between the

 date_stamp object’s date were to be printed in

-Roman numerals, it could be given a different
+Roman numerals, then it could be given a different

 print_year method, using